What is a Medical Alcohol Detox?

 - Access to Critical Medications and Care

-Individuals that suffer from more severe withdrawal symptoms in an alcohol detox program may be prescribed medication that both ease withdrawal symptoms and prevent them from escalating into more serious health problems.
+The second benefit of medical alcohol detox, Individuals that who suffer from more severe withdrawal symptoms in an alcohol detox program may be prescribed medication that both ease withdrawal symptoms and prevent them from escalating into more serious health problems.

 It is also common for people with AUD to be deficient in several key minerals such as magnesium, phosphate, and sodium (pg.
 32) Utilizing IVs, staff can administer appropriate dosages which contribute to the patient’s overall health.